diwako/lockBackpack/README.md

 ## General
 Adds the ability to players to lock their backpacks.
 CBA is required and this script has support for ACE interaction menu and ACE medical.

+## Features
+Locks carried backpack for anyone that is not the carrier.\
+Backpack lock is removed once the backpack is dropped.\
+(ACE medical only) Others can open the backpack if the carrier is knocked out.

 ## Requirements
 The only additional requirement is CBA for this script to work properly.